 Applicants must be U.S. citizens enrolled as a full-time second year student in a four year institution or a full-time third year student in a five year program at an accredited college or university within the United States or U.S territories.
 Students must earn and maintain a 3.0 grade point average on a 4.0 scale and have declared a major in a discipline including but not limited to, oceanic, environmental biological and atmospheric sciences, mathematics, engineering, remote sensing technology, physical and social sciences, including geography, physics, hydrology, geomatics, or teacher education that supports NOAA’s programs and missions.
 Typically there are about 100 Hollings Undergraduate Scholars in any given year.

-Kaplan Leadership Associate’s Degree Scholarship : Established in 2006, The Kaplan Leadership Associate’s Degree Scholarship offers financial and academic support, including individualized academic advising, transfer counseling, college tours, mentoring opportunities, leadership training and development etc. to high potential associate degree students with unmet financial need who are also members of underrepresented populations in higher education.
-Scholarships for associate’s degree candidates can be up to $3,000.00 and for bachelor degree candidates up to $25,000.00 per year plus additional funding to assist with living expenses.
+Kaplan Leadership Associate’s Degree Scholarship: Established in 2006, The Kaplan Leadership Associate’s Degree Scholarship offers financial and academic support, including individualized academic advising, transfer counseling, college tours, mentoring opportunities, leadership training and development etc. to high potential associate degree students with unmet financial need who are also members of underrepresented populations in higher education.
+Scholarships for associate’s degree candidates can be up to $3,000.00 and for bachelor degree candidates are up to $10,000.00 per year.

-Three letters of reference are required, one of which must be from a college professor or high school teacher who has taught the student in the last two years.
+Two letters of reference are required, one of which must be from a college professor or high school teacher who has taught the student in the last two years.
+Applicants must be members of Black/African American (or) Hispanic/Latino (or) Native Amiercan ethnicity.
 There is also an optional nomination form that must be completed by a member of the faculty, staff or administration at the student’s current college.

 De Karman Fellowships are open to students in any discipline, including international students, who are currently enrolled in a university or college in the United States.
 For the academic year 2012 -2013 the Trust will support a minimum of 10 fellowships, $14,000 for undergraduates entering their senior year who will receive their bachelor’s degree in June 2013 and $22,000 for PhD candidates who will defend their dissertation by June 2013.
 The fellowship is for one academic year and may not be renewed and is highly competitive.